-Exercise and opioids — What to know before you go
+Exercise and opioids: What to know before you work out

 Opioid medications can make it more difficult to exercise safely.
 Learn how to stay safe if you are active while taking opioids.

-Exercise can play an important role in managing pain and in improving your mood, which may decrease your feelings of pain.
-And the benefits of regular activity — better heart health, stronger bones, more flexibility and better balance – all play a role in keeping you healthy.
-So when you are being treated for chronic pain, it may be tempting to keep up your fitness routine.
+Exercise can play an important role in managing pain and in improving your mood, which can decrease your feelings of pain.
+And the benefits of regular activity — better heart health, stronger bones, more flexibility and better balance — play a role in keeping you healthy.
+So when you're being treated for chronic pain, it can be tempting to keep up your fitness routine.

-However, if you're taking opioids to manage pain, it may be best to adjust your routine.
-Opioids cause several changes in your heart, lung and bone functions that may affect your ability to be active:
+However, if you're taking opioids to manage pain, it might be best to adjust your routine.
+Opioids cause changes in your heart, lung and bone functions that can affect your ability to be active:

 - Changes in your heart rate and rhythm.
-Some people find that their heart beats more slowly or irregularly when they take opioid medications.
-These changes may make it harder, less comfortable or dangerous to exercise while taking opioids.
+Some people find that their hearts beat more slowly or irregularly when they take opioid medications.
+These changes can make it harder, less comfortable or dangerous to exercise while taking opioids.

 - Reduced endurance.
 Opioids slow your breathing and heart rate (bradycardia).
-When you breathe less, you take in less oxygen, which means that less oxygen is available to your muscles.
-As a result, you may find that you tire more quickly or cannot exercise as hard as you usually do.
+When you breathe less, you take in less oxygen, making less oxygen available to your muscles.
+As a result, you might find that you tire more quickly or cannot exercise as hard as you usually do.

 - Osteoporosis and bone fractures.
-Taking opioids can reduce building (metabolism) of bone, and over time your bones may become thinner (osteoporosis).
-When this happens, you may be more likely to experience breaks (fractures) in your bones.
-This may be more likely to occur if you engage in activities that involve impact, such as running.
+Taking opioids can reduce bone building, making your bones thinner (osteoporosis) over time.
+When this happens, you might be more likely to break bones, especially if you engage in activities that involve impact, such as running.

 They also affect your digestion and emotions:

 - Constipation.
 Opioids reduce the contraction of muscles that move food through your colon.
-Even after using them for just a short time, you may find exercise to be uncomfortable.
+Even after using them for a short time, you might find exercise uncomfortable.

 - Nausea.
 Some people feel nauseated when taking opioids, even if they take these drugs with food.
-Activities that require strenuous effort, such as running, may be unpleasant or impossible if you feel like you may throw up.
+Activities that require strenuous effort, such as running, might be unpleasant or impossible while nauseated.

 - Changes in emotions.
-Opioids affect how you experience many basic human emotions.
-If you take them regularly, you may see changes in your enjoyment of activity, your motivation to exercise and related feelings.
+Opioids affect how you feel many basic human emotions.
+If you take them regularly, you might see changes in your enjoyment of activity, your motivation to exercise and related feelings.

-If you and your doctor decide opioids are right for your pain and you want to remain active, you can take steps to minimize the risk of injury while exercising.
+If you and your doctor decide that opioids are right for your pain, and you want to remain active, you can take steps to minimize the risk of injury while exercising.

 - Substitute activities that require less exertion.
-If you live near a flat, well-lit place, walking may be a safer choice than running.
+Walking in a flat, well-lit place might be safer than running.

 - Choose activities that involve less impact.
-Exercise classes in shallow water may be an alternative to aerobics or other fitness classes on land.
+Exercise classes in shallow water might be an alternative to aerobics or other fitness classes on land.

 - Use exercise machines.
-A stationary bike at the gym offers more stability and requires less balance than riding a bicycle on the street.
+A stationary bike offers more stability and requires less balance than riding a bicycle on the street.

 - Reduce workout time.
-Cutting an hour-long workout to 30 or 40 minutes will reduce the risk of falling because you're tired or losing motivation.
+Cutting an hour-long workout to 30 or 40 minutes will tire you less and reduce the risk of falling.

 See more In-depth